Hampshire and Isle of Wight continuing professional development

 This unit has been designed for registered healthcare professionals in primary care and urgent care services caring for both adults and children.
 It will help practitioners to develop their knowledge and skills in the assessment, planning and treatment of a range of minor ailments commonly presenting in children.
 It will also enable students to evaluate the evidence base for practice, thereby enhancing their clinical reasoning skills.
 Students will complete a Clinical Practice Portfolio which will be assessed their own place of work by a practice assessor.

-Dates: 22 January 2025 or 25 June 2025
+Dates: 25 June 2025

 Delivery method: face-to-face, John Pound’s Community Centre, Portsmouth